 6. What examples/case studies are you aware of where net zero delivery in one part of the energy system did not adequately account for cross-system impacts or costs?

-Ask members for any case studies
+Member feedback sought on any case studies highlighting this

-Grid charging network decision. no
+Proposed reference to Grid charging network decisions, eg TCR.

 7. Where should government focus in our efforts to improve systems thinking and coordination across the energy system?

 The establishment of an FSO is a suitable means to address the issues identified in Q5.
-The proposals for the FSOs roles should go further than currently planned by focusing on introducing a range of measures that would disincentivise carbon-intensive projects, and incentives affordable renewable technologies.
-This could be achieved through a contract length mechanism that links the length of a contract to the carbon intensity of its generation.
+The proposals for the FSO’s roles should go further than currently planned by focusing on introducing a range of measures that would disincentivise carbon-intensive projects, and incentivise affordable renewable technologies.
+This could be achieved through a contract length mechanism that links the length of a contract to the carbon intensity of its generation, for example.
 The FSO should also focus on the need for flexibility of supply within the energy system, which can be achieved by decentralised storage and other means.
+Historically there has been particular mis-match between power and heat, and both power and heat, and transport policy development, with the need for a more joined up approach.
+The accompanying grid code review proposals may help ease some of these concerns, but a body considering all three elements in the same place would be useful.

 This consultation does not address what criteria would be used to determine when a project or proposal would be considered by the FSO and what would be a consideration of the NGESO.
 For example, would these be based on the proposed duration of contract or capacity threshold by which it becomes the responsibility of the FSO?
-In addition, the consultation also does not develop a potential framework for how the BEIS, NGESO and FSO would coordinate projects and navigate tensions.
+In addition, the consultation also does not develop a potential framework for how BEIS, NGESO and FSO would coordinate projects and navigate tensions.
 These considerations have a serious bearing on the effectiveness of this consultation and should be the focus of future stakeholder engagement.

 8. Do you agree that the FSO should undertake all the existing roles and functions of NGESO?
 If not, please explain why.

 As discussed in Q4, there exists the potential for a conflict of interest between the immediate needs of the energy grid and its future needs (c.
 20-30 years).
 Hence the FSO should not undertake the existing roles of the NGESO.
-The REA proposes that the day to day operations should remain within the NGESO, with long term planning being a distinct role of the FSO.
-This proposal creates an easier objective as many roles can remain within the NGESO with new roles created as part of this consultation be placed within the new organisation.
+The REA’s members currently support the day to day operations remaining within NGESO, with long term planning being a distinct role of the FSO.
+This proposal creates an easier objective as many roles can remain within the NGESO with new roles created as part of this consultation being placed within the new organisation.

 9. Do you agree there is a case for the FSO to undertake the gas strategic functions outlined in Option 1?
 Please elaborate and provide any views on the functions we have outlined.

 Yes.
 There is great uncertainty in how the gas network will evolve to meet the net-zero target and what its future role will be in the overall energy market.
-These views were also shared in an Exeter university report outlining the need for a separate organisation for the planning.
+These views were also shared in an Exeter university report outlining the need for a separate organisation for planning gas system changes.

 10. Do you agree that there is not currently a case for the FSO to undertake all GSO roles and functions, including real-time gas system operation, as outlined in Option 2?
 If you do not agree, please explain why

-Speak to gas members.
+Feedback particularly sought from green gas members.
 Tentative yes.

-Green gas group
+Green gas group feedback sought